 Philip White – Drinkster & InDaily Oct- 2012 94+ points

 This is a new benchmark for Adelaide Hills Cabernet.
 Once I got past my excited urge to liken the wine to a certain type of woman – it’s far too ambisexual for that – I settled on regarding it as a Cabernet from a great vineyard in a great spot in these Hills and perhaps the best Cabernet I’ve yet seen those eastern parts yield, and immediately felt much happier about it.
 It’s taken some time: when it was first released it seemed a bit clunky and cubist, but it’s way past that stage now, having had the chance to mellow then set.
 I wondered if vigneron John Struik engages the assistance of Shaw & Smith in the winemaking division: if he doesn’t they should be worried, because this is extremely close to their distinctively streamlined, polished, expensive style.
 It doesn’t glint like garnets or tourmaline.
 It shimmers with a silky midnight carbon fibre sheen.
 It’s reassuring and luxurious.
 It’s very slightly minty, with a prickly whiff of the old pepper tin, but otherwise it’s pure pulchritude in the most determined and slippery sense.
 If you need any further style hints, let me say I squeezed it between a Paradise IV Shiraz and a Castagna Genesis and it looked real comfortable.
 Perfect with juicy rare beef in a pepper and cream sauce, provided those parsnip tails are properly caramelised

-Free postage when you spend over $200, otherwise postage is a flat fee of $20 postage Australia-wide applies for orders under $400.
+FREE postage when you spend over $399.
+A flat fee of $20 postage Australia-wide applies for orders under $400.

 Delivery of your purchase will be via Australia Post.
 A delivery note to collect from your local post office will be left if you are not at home to receive your order.